WHAT WE DO

 your support helps us...

-Your support will help launch Silver Lining of Hope officially and allow us to •File for 501(c)(3) nonprofit status to access grants, offer tax-deductible receipts, and operate with full legal standing •Offer direct case support to families navigating unexplained injuries, missed evidence, or fatal domestic violence outcomes •Expand our website into a 24/7 digital resource hub for families, survivors, law enforcement, medical professionals, and prosecutors •Create, print, and share evidence-based forensic guides and toolkits—resources for survivors, families, and frontline responders. •Build a volunteer team of advisors from across legal, forensic, and investigative fields to help us in our mission. •Fund travel, conferences, and outreach, allowing us to advocate, and connect with the professionals and families who need us most.
+Your support helps us.. •Offer direct case support to families navigating unexplained injuries, missed evidence, or fatal domestic violence outcomes •Expand our website into a 24/7 digital resource hub for families, survivors, law enforcement, medical professionals, and prosecutors •Create, print, and share evidence-based forensic guides and toolkits—resources for survivors, families, and frontline responders. •Build a volunteer team of advisors from across legal, forensic, and investigative fields to help us in our mission. •Fund travel, conferences, and outreach, allowing us to advocate, and connect with the professionals and families who need us most.